VinceZK/json-on-relations/README.md

      }
    });
    ```
-   You should also install following packages: express, path, cors, body-parse, and compression.
+   You should also install following involved packages: express, path, cors, body-parse, and compression.
 4. Start the server:
    ```bash
     $ node server.js